 - Playing cards and board games

-If you’re like me, and you love getting outside with your family but aren’t quite ready to commit to a tent, or plan to see ALL of Texas this summer, consider RV rentals.
-For my family, it’s become one of our very favorite ways to spend a long weekend, because we all win — my kids come alive exploring nature, and I sleep easy (in a bed!) knowing that all of that nature is safely outdoors.
+If you’re like me and love getting outside with your family but aren’t quite ready to commit to a tent, or if you plan to see ALL of Texas this summer, consider RV rentals.
+For my family, it’s become one of our very favorite ways to spend a long weekend, because we all win—my kids come alive exploring nature and I sleep easy (in a bed!) knowing all of that nature is safely outdoors.

-If you’re ready to take the plunge on an RV rental and need ideas of where to go, check out this post on Texas State Parks.
+If you’re ready to take the plunge on an RV rental and need ideas for where to go, check out this post on Texas State Parks.